Gr33nCamper/Paul-s-Website/YRS/2024/SPR/MR.md

 **Mar 18, 2024**

 You know what spring makes me think of?
 American suburbia in the 1950s aka little boxes on the hillside made of ticky tacky (2019 APUSH exam anyone?)
 Sometimes I wish I could just drive east to see the green grass, blooming flowers, and trees of the American southeastern states like Kentucky and Arkansas.
 But since it's super far, that's not something I can readily see.
 Sunny days look way better than gloomy ones.
 Got Brothers Family restaurant earlier today and napped for like 1 hr 20 min before I hurriedly watched a discussion video and took the bus to campus for CS105 Final.
 Part 1 was TOO EASY but Part 2 was thorny.

+&nbsp;

+&nbsp;

+&nbsp;

+**Mar 19, 2024**

+Just found out that PewDiePie lives in Japan now, not the UK and Mr Beast partnered with Amazon Prime to make a gameshow.

+Anyways, back to work